 String musician (violin, fiddle) who has played with Lou Reed, Phoebe Snow and Hall & Oates, among others.
 He appeared in The Band's documentary film "The Last Waltz" and had a Top 10 single, "Good Old Rock & Roll" with Cat Mother And The All-Night Newsboys in 1969.
 Most recently he has played fiddle as a member of the upstate-NY based Celtic rock band "Hair Of The Dog".

-OTHER SPECIAL GUESTS:
+ADDITIONAL SPECIAL GUESTS:

 Elliott Landy, born in 1942, began photographing the anti-Vietnam war movement and the underground music culture in New York City in 1967.
 He photographed many of the underground rock and roll superstars, both backstage and onstage, from 1967 to 69.